-This article is part of the supplement: Preterm Birth and Health Outcomes Team
+This article is part of the supplement: Preterm Birth - Interdisciplinary research from the Preterm Birth and Healthy Outcomes Team (PreHOT)

 Unexpected: an interpretive description of parental traumas’ associated with preterm birth